TomHerrmann/breaking_bad_character_index/README.md

 ## Usage

-1. Clone this repository and run the following
+1. Clone this repository

+2. Run the following termainl command in the project's root direcotry

 NPM: